Persona

 What is a persona?

-A persona is a fictional, research-based character that stands for a user type.
-It summarises goals, behaviours, pain points, and context so the team designs for someone concrete instead of “the user”.
+A persona is a fictional, research-based character that represents a user type.
+It summarises goals, behaviours, pain points, and context so the team designs for someone concrete instead of "the user".

 Use it when: you need a shared reference for who you're designing for and why.
 Personas help prioritise features and evaluate ideas ("Would this work for Sarah?").